Anal Sex Prep Guide: Part 3: Positions and Techniques

 If you want a really gentle, non-threatening first-time, try spooning.
 You both lie on your sides, facing the same way, with the penetrator behind.
 Penetration is shallow and deep thrusting is difficult making it perfect for beginners (but possibly frustrating for old hands!)

-Part 4 of the Anal Sex Prep Guide, which troubleshoots any problems or issues you might have, comes out at the end of September.
+Anal Sex Prep Guide Part 4: Troubleshooting looks at problem solving common issues that arise.
 For more advice from the Anal Sex Prep Guide check out Part 1: Anatomy, Prep and Protection, or Part 2: Fingering and Rimming.